garethjevans/devops-playground-tutorial/README.md

 ## Option 1: Register for a GCP Trial account (Recommended)

 Google offer a trial account with $300 of free credit.
 You will require a Credit / Debit card to sign up but this will not be charged.
-To sign up follow the instructions at https://cloud.google.com/free/.
+To sign up follow [these instructions](https://cloud.google.com/free/).

 ## Option 2: